Pairwise Sequential Randomization and Its Properties: Treatment Effect Estimation

-The previous section clearly demonstrates the advantages of the proposed method with regard to causal inference.
-A natural question is whether we can also let $v_a \to 0$ in the rerandomization method to improve its performance to match that of the proposed method (because rerandomization allows researchers to increase the power of the analysis at the expense of computational time \citep{Morgan2012}).
-However, this option is infeasible in many cases, as illustrated below.
+The previous section clearly demonstrates the advantages of the proposed method.
+A natural question is whether we can also let $v_a \to 0$ in the rerandomization to improve its performance to match that of the proposed method (because rerandomization allows researchers to increase the power of the analysis at the expense of computational time \citep{Morgan2012}).
+However, this option is extremely computationally expensive in many cases, as illustrated below.

-Suppose that the time required to allocate one additional unit using the proposed method is $C p$, where $p$ is the number of covariates and $C>0$.
-Suppose that the time required to allocate one additional unit through complete randomization is $R>0$.
-Then, we have the following theorem.